 - Slower than Node.js for I/O-bound operations

-- Requires Python expertise (smaller hiring pool than JavaScript)
+- Asks for Python expertise (smaller hiring pool than JavaScript)

 - Monolithic; harder to decouple components

-- Async support came late; still not as native as Node.js
+- Async support arrived late; still not as native as Node.js

 Hiring pool: Medium-large.
 200K+ Django developers.
 More abundant than Ruby on Rails, less than JavaScript.

-Performance: Handles 5K–20K requests/second per server well.
+Performance: Handles 5K–20K requests/second per server.
 Good for most applications.
+The Django performance docs cover the framework-level levers.

 Timeline: MVP in 6–10 weeks.